owersite/cs-iplogger/README.md

-# cs-iplogger
+# C# Iplogger
-Simple application to view logs from console!
+Simple application to view IP logs from console!